 Taking a cue from Robert Altman’s 1992 movie The Player, you just know that is how the latest Sherlock Holmes movie was pitched.
-Being in a bit of a hurry, I did not practice MCCD and went ahead and paid to watch it recently.
+Being in a bit of a hurry, I did not practice multi-cinema-civil-disobedience MCCD and recklessly paid to watch it without doing my research.
 It was surprisingly almost good.
 I enjoyed the look of the movie [even the credits] with some scenes that featured very good use of the slow-motion filming [the bombed warehouse].
 But the fight club scenes were so gratuitous that they served as an unwelcome reminder that I was watching a rather predictable film, to ensure it’s success no doubt.
 And then there was the frequently undecipherable dialogue.

 I pause to note that I’m not against gratuitous scenes as a rule, but definitely when they are inserted to serve as a billboard for personal trainers — as in … hey Robert Downey looks in shape, but isn’t he around my age and been a serious druggie for long stretches?

 My favorite gratuitous scene was in The Name of the Rose, the 1986 film based on Umberto Eco’s book.
-I hadn’t read the book and was not expecting a sex scene in a Medieval murder mystery taking place in a monastery.
-The wordless, but not silent, scene featured a beautiful Chilean-born actress named Valentina Vargas [pictured], whom no doubt ended any realistic prospect that Adso would complete his training.
+I hadn’t read the book and was not expecting a sex scene in a medieval murder mystery taking place in a monastery.
+The wordless, but not silent, scene featured a Chilean-born actress named Valentina Vargas [pictured], whom likely [still haven’t read book] ended the prospects of Adso completing his training.

-But back to the dialogue.
-The movie reminded me of the 1980 movie Altered States in that the dialog isn’t really meant to be heard.
-When happened then was that the screenwriter — Paddy Chayefsky whose credits included Marty and Network — had his name removed from the movie.
+The undecipherable dialogue reminded me of the 1980 movie Altered States in that the dialog wasn’t really meant to be heard.
+When happened as a result of that directorial choice was that the screenwriter — Paddy Chayefsky whose credits included Marty and Network — had his name removed from the movie.
 So it made me wonder if there might be any issues with those who came up with the story for this movie.
 In doing so, I think I got an insight about how movies get made and why they tend to sound the same.

 These are the people associated with developing the script used in the Sherlock Holmes movie: